Home / Docs / Quick Start

 hostYesIP address or hostname

-key_fileNoPath to SSH private key (defaults to ~/.ssh/id_rsa)
+ssh_keyNoPath to SSH private key

 portNoSSH port (default: 22)